vanburencountymi-digital-information/airtable-directory/readme.md

 * **NEW:** Breadcrumb navigation on directory pages
 * **NEW:** Department photo support in shortcodes and directory pages
 * **NEW:** Multiple department support in department_details shortcode (comma-separated IDs)
+* **NEW:** Staff visibility control via Public field - only public staff appear in directories
 * **NEW:** Enhanced admin interface with directory cache management and URL controls
 * Enhanced department_details shortcode with photo field support
 * Added support for displaying multiple departments in single shortcode
+* Added Public field support for controlling staff visibility across all directory features
 * Extended API class with department hierarchy and staff lookup methods
 * Added comprehensive CSS styling for directory pages
 * Improved cache management for directory-specific data